ozanturhan/cursor-project/docs/rfc/RFC-001-Core-Platform.md

 2. Infrastructure
    - Prisma for database access
    - Class-validator for DTO validation
-   - Passport for authentication strategies
+   - Passport for authentication strategies (see RFC-002)
    - Guards for route protection
    - Custom decorators for user context
    - Interceptors for response transformation